ivsg-psu/PathPlanning_GridFreePathPlanners_BoundedAStar/README.md

 ![image](https://user-images.githubusercontent.com/67085752/200881638-3bcec94f-3e0a-45c1-9543-50afc77c5c3d.png)

+### Replanning

+There are demonstrations for replanning from partially along an initial route which may be planned in order to mitigate replanning risk, e.g., the route may prioritize passing through wider corridors or visiting nodes with more departing edges such that replanning is more possible.
+The main scripts demonstrating this behavior are:
+- `script_test_polytope_canyon_replan` - this script plans two paths: (1) a distance reducing path and (2) a path that visits more connected nodes.
+Then random edges are deleted from the vgraph and replanning is triggered from midway down the initial path.
+The final paths are then compared to show that replanning from the more connected path is less costly and more likely to be successful.
+- `script_test_polytope_canyon_replan_with_dilation` - This script is very similar to the above but it evaluates a corridor width cost function instead of a connectivity cost function.
+This script plans two paths: (1) a distance reducing path and (2) a path that routes down edges with more free space around them.
+Then obstacles are dilated to close off narrow corridors and replanning is triggered from midway down the initial path.
+The final paths are then compared to show that replanning from the path that uses wider corridors is less costly and more likely to be successful.
+- `script_test_polytope_canyon_corridor_width_incentive_weighting` - This script plans a series of paths using a distance reducing and corridor width incentivizing cost function with a range of different relative weightings on the cost function terms to show how this affects the resulting paths.
+- `script_test_alternate_path_generation` - This script uses corridor width as a constraint rather than an objective and plans a series of paths, each with wider corridors to provide alternate routes if a route is too narrow to navigate.

 ## Planner Modes
 The argument `planner_mode` for `fcn_algorithm_bound_Astar` and `fcn_algorithm_setup_bound_Astar_for_tiled_polytopes` can be used to modify the planner modality to one of the following: